cHRistianj98/live-football-world-cup-scoreboard/README.md

 ## Development notes
 - As I am the only one who implements, I will be pushing changes directly to the branch master.
-- For ease of development, I will use the humble CI at Github Actions.
+- For ease of development, I will use the humble CI at GitHub Actions.

 ## License
 No license required.